3-Day Notice to Pay Rent or Quit California: What Landlords Must Get Right in 2026

 Used for month-to-month tenancies when ending the lease (not for non-payment).

-California law is strict about what a pay or quit notice must contain.
-Missing or incorrect information can invalidate your notice and require you to start over.
+California law is strict about what a 3-day notice must contain.
+After Eshagian, the bar is even higher.
+Missing or incorrect information will invalidate your notice and force you to start over.

 Full legal name(s) of all tenants on the lease